Guide To the Artistic Treasures of Mantua, a Renaissance Marvel in Northern Italy

 I hope you've enjoyed my guide to the Renaissance highlights of Mantua.
 You may enjoy these other Italy travel guides and resources:

-If you'd like to visit Mantua, pin it for later.
+If you'd like to visit the must see attractions in Mantua, pin it for later.